GSA/digitalgov.gov/content/posts/2013-07-11-to-the-brink-jfk-and-the-cuban-missile-crisis-exhibit-app.md

 ---
+url: /2013/07/11/to-the-brink-jfk-and-the-cuban-missile-crisis-exhibit-app/
 date: 2013-07-11 9:04:11 -0400
-title: 'To the Brink\: JFK and the Cuban Missile Crisis Exhibit App'
+title: 'To the Brink: JFK and the Cuban Missile Crisis Exhibit App'
-summary: 'The 2013&nbsp;JFK Library and Museum&nbsp;exhibit&nbsp;&ldquo;To the Brink\: JFK and the Cuban Missile Crisis&rdquo; now has a virtual partner on the iPad.&nbsp; Anytime, anywhere, people will be able to'
+summary: 'The 2013&nbsp;JFK Library and Museum&nbsp;exhibit&nbsp;&ldquo;To the Brink: JFK and the Cuban Missile Crisis&rdquo; now has a virtual partner on the iPad.&nbsp; Anytime, anywhere, people will be able to'
-authors: [brandon-barr]
+authors:
+  - brandon-barr
 categories:
   - Mobile
 tag: